The Noble Research Institute and Oklahoma State University are pleased to offer the first ever CASE Institute in Oklahoma.

 All weekday meals will be provided.
 Participants will be responsible for their own meals over the weekend.

 All participants flying into the area may fly into either the Dallas-Fort Worth International Airport (DFW) or the Will Rogers World Airport in Oklahoma City Airport (OKC).
-The Noble Foundation will provide transportation from either airport to Ardmore, Oklahoma, at no cost.
+The Noble Research Institute will provide transportation from either airport to Ardmore, Oklahoma, at no cost.
 Please choose this transportation option during registration to ensure transportation is scheduled.
 You will be notified of the transportation details prior to your departure.